Skip to Content

 When Should I Spay My Pitbull?

-There’s a huge difference of opinion as to exactly when you should spay your Pitbull.
 Some believe that spaying a Pitbull too early can cause severe health issues such as joint conditions, while others think that spaying them too late can lead to cancer, slow or delayed healing, and more.

 Fortunately, you’re in the right place to find the perfect timeframe.

-Pitbulls should be spayed within 6 months of age (or before their first heat cycle).
+Pitbulls should be spayed within six months of age (or before their first heat cycle).
 Most vets advise neutering before their second cycle at the latest, although some breeds can be spayed or neutered much later.
-However, the later the surgery, the higher the chances of complications.

 Let’s evaluate this a bit more.